-RICHLAND, Wash. — The U.S. Department of Energy announced it will move forward with solidifying tank waste at the Hanford Facility.
+RICHLAND, Wash. — The U.S. Department of Energy (DOE) announced it will move forward with solidifying tank waste at the Hanford Site.

-According to a press release from the DOE, the decommissioned nuclear waste site has begun operations at the Low-Activity Waste Facility.
+According to a DOE press release, the decommissioned nuclear waste site has begun operations at the Low-Activity Waste Facility.

 This new facility will turn low-activity nuclear waste into glass through a process called vitrification, which has been used since the 1980s.

-Vitrification is considered an effective way to neutralize low-activity radioactive waste.
+Vitrification is considered an effective way to stabilize low-activity radioactive waste.

-Initially opened in 1944, Hanford was once an active nuclear facility.
-It’s home to the first full-scale plutonium production reactor, built to meet the country’s need for plutonium during the final stages of World War II and throughout the Cold War.
+Initially opened in 1944, Hanford was once a major nuclear production site.
+It is home to the first full-scale plutonium production reactor, built to meet the country’s need for plutonium during the final stages of World War II and throughout the Cold War.

 The site played a pivotal role in the Manhattan Project.

-In 1989, Washington State reached an agreement with the U.S. Department of Energy and the U.S. Environmental Protection Agency to begin cleanup of the site.
+In 1989, Washington State reached an agreement with the U.S. Department of Energy and the U.S. Environmental Protection Agency to begin the site’s cleanup.